kostasx/OTE-Whitepages/README.md

+**NOTE** The API used by this script has been deprecated.
+Please see my latest Node.JS project [here](https://github.com/kostasx/nodejs-greek-whitepages)

 Python script that submits telephone number to OTE Whitepages web page (Greece), and retrieves name and address.
 Tested on Mac OS X Lion & Ubuntu 12.04.